azimmerman17/Milestone-Project-1/README.md

-When discarding for the crib if you have 3 cards selected at any time, the game will not continue Game has issues changing turns when it comes to resetting the count and having players take another turn Scoring for Flushes, Runs, and Right Jack
+When discarding for the crib if you have 3 cards selected at any time, the game will not continue Game has issues changing turns when it comes to resetting the count and having players take another turn Scoring with Runs in play Phase